MIEMHSE/circuitrylib/README.md

 ## Using

-The library provides classes for circuitry elements: basic digital logic gates and devices like multiplexers.
+The library provides classes for circuitry elements: basic digital logic gates and devices like multiplexers and adders.
 It also supports output to LaTeX.
 Graphical output is planned.

 *Multiplexer example:*